chanzer0/NBA-DFS-Tools/README.md

         ["Evan Mobley", "Kevin Love"],
     ],
     "2": [
-        ["Jevon Carter", "Grayson Allen", "Wesley Matthews"], // Will use at most 2 of these players, good for players that may close or sit bench
+        ["Jevon Carter", "Grayson Allen", "Wesley Matthews"], // Will use at most 2 of these players, good for players that may fight for closing time
     ],
 },
 "team_limits": {
-    "MIL": "3", // Will use at most 3 players from Milwaukee },
+    "MIL": 3, // Will use at most 3 players from Milwaukee },
-"global_team_limit": "5" // This will limit all teams to a maximum of 5 players
+"global_team_limit": 5 // This will limit all teams to a maximum of 5 players "projection_minimum": 15 // No player projected under 15 fpts will be used
 ```

 ## Output